As with many computer related issues, we have to balance two competing interests:

 How to stop them

-We try to interrupt this process using a few methods.
+We try to interrupt this process using a few methods that are on by default:

 The fraudsters often pick random amounts that don't have an even dollar total (e.g. $20.43).
 So, if we detect an uneven dollar amount, we reject it.

-In addition, we keep track of which computer is submitting contribution requests and if we notice that the same computer is submitting more than 4 requests per hour, we stop them.
+In addition, we keep track of which computer is submitting contribution requests and if we notice that the same computer is submitting more than 5 requests during a 2 hour period, we stop them.

 And, we detect if a contribution page is submitted less than 5 seconds after it was loaded and block the submission if it was.